open-sauced/intro/docs/becoming-a-maintainer/getting-practical.md

 ### Setting Up a Code of Conduct

 It's essential to have a code of conduct to ensure that everyone feels welcome and safe in your project.
-There are two ways to add this file to your project:
+There are two ways to add one to your project:

 1. Use a premade template: GitHub provides a code of conduct template.
 To learn more, check out their tutorial, ["Adding a code of conduct using a template"](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-code-of-conduct-to-your-project#adding-a-code-of-conduct-using-a-template).
 2. Manual: If you want to create this file on your own, follow these steps: